Kaylaesmith1/activities-backend-api/README.md

 ![Create Duplicate Review](images/reviews-no-duplicates.png)

-Once logged in, if the user views the details of a single review which they created additional Update and Delete functionality becomes available.
+Once logged-in, if the user views the details of a single review which they created additional Update and Delete functionality becomes available.
 Below the comment data, a pre-populated form is available to edit the comment.
 At the top of the screen, a delete button is available to delete the comment from the API.

 ![Review Edit Form](images/review-edit.png)